kemaldemirgil/no-stress/README.md

 # Work Day Schedular

 ### About:
 This is a daily work scheduler to organize and plan out the events during the day.
 The hours are between 7.00-17.00 which I considered as standard working hours for most people, the times could be adjusted and even be 24-hours if needed.
-I've used `jQuery` and `Bootstrap` for the first time to create this project, I've learned a lot from troubleshooting to get the `localStorage` working properly.
+I've used `jQuery` and `Bootstrap` for the first time to create this app, I've learned a lot from troubleshooting to get the `localStorage` working properly.

 ### Usage:
 - Enter any value on the hourly text areas,